yedhink/KTU-Java/README.md

 ```

 # What's next?
 Now what you waiting for?
-Compile the all the `*.java` files and run it.
+Compile all the `*.java` files and run it.
 If you're using an IDE like Intellij then i suggest you follow this [documentation](https://www.jetbrains.com/help/idea/2017.1/creating-running-and-packaging-your-first-java-application.html).
 For all others, the most easiest way would be to fire up your Terminal Emulator or Command Line(cmd) for Windows users and change directory (eg:- cd S3CsSgpa) into the one of the directories in my repo.
 Then compile into the same directory (which the "." represents) by :